 As far as the best time to visit Kasol is concerned, the beautiful hill station varies in its weather patterns throughout the year, but it provides every tourist with a different opportunity with its changes in climatic conditions.
 The weather is perfect and pleasant between March and May and the temperature varies between 15 and 22 degrees.
 The wilderness of Kasol can be explored during this time.

 Winter here, sets in by October and lasts till February at biting temperatures between 3 and 10 degrees Celsius.
-Overall Kasol temperature is good throughout but is best between October to June.
+Overall Kasol's temperature is good throughout but is best between October to June.

-3. Tosh Village.
-If tranquillity exists and can be found in one place, then we are talking about Tosh, which lies in one end of Parvati Valley.
+If tranquillity exists and can be found in one place, then we are talking about Tosh, which lies at one end of Parvati Valley.
 The wind carries the smell of marijuana; thanks to the cannabis plantations.
 Tosh village is far from the city life and is a delight for the hippies.

 Trekkers not only enjoy trekking down to Tosh but also get to experience peaceful surroundings in which they can meditate and learn some yoga practices.